Manage Sports Turf Surfaces - Horseracing

 Topic Overview

-The City & Guilds Level 3 Diploma in Horticulture is a comprehensive vocational qualification designed for individuals seeking to develop advanced skills and knowledge in horticulture.
-This diploma covers a wide range of topics, including plant science, soil management, pest and disease control, landscape construction, and business management.
-It is ideal for those aiming to pursue careers as professional horticulturists, garden designers, or landscape managers, or for those wishing to progress to higher education in horticulture or related fields.
+The City & Guilds Level 3 Certificate in Horticulture is a vocational qualification designed for individuals seeking advanced knowledge and practical skills in horticulture.
+This course covers a wide range of topics including plant science, soil management, pest and disease control, and sustainable horticultural practices.
+It is ideal for those aiming to progress into supervisory roles or further study in horticulture, landscape management, or related fields.

 Key Concepts